 For pets coming in for surgical procedures or to board with us, vaccinations MUST be up-to-date or updated at least one week prior to the scheduled appointment or reservation.
 Vaccines must be administered by a licensed veterinarian.

-We require full payment at the time that services are rendered.
+Our clinic receives no support from charitable organizations or from the government.
+In order to continue to provide the highest standard of care for your pet, we require full payment at the time that services are rendered.
 We will provide an estimate at the time of service as accurately as possible so the client will know what to expect when making decisions for their pet.
 An estimate is an educated guess of what it will cost to perform a medical procedure or service.
-It is important that clients understand that an estimate is not etched in stone and that the price may go up or down in accordance with any unforeseen complications (esp. surgeries).
+It is important that clients understand that an estimate is not etched in stone and that the price may go up or down in accordance with any unforeseen complications (esp. surgeries) but we will do our best to communicate this with you.
 For your convenience, we accept Visa, MasterCard, Discover, American Express, cash, personal checks, and Care Credit.